Suvetha1212/UI-PROJECT_1_LANDING-PAGE/README.md

-# Landing Page UI Design – Figma Prototype
+# Food Order - Landing Page UI Design – Figma Prototype

 This repository showcases a user interface prototype for a food-themed landing page designed in Figma.
 The concept focuses on a clean and visually engaging layout for a fictional brand, **Eco Food Stuff**, aimed at promoting healthy and sustainable food options.